 When camping or backpacking in areas prone to bugs and creepy crawlies, a liner can act as an extra barrier between you and the pests.
 Insects like mosquitoes and bedbugs can easily find their way into your sleeping bag, causing discomfort and potential health risks.
 But by using a liner, you create an additional layer of protection, reducing the chances of insect bites during your outdoor adventures.

 Not only does a sleeping bag liner provide physical protection from insects, but it also adds peace of mind.
 Knowing that you have an added layer keeping bugs at bay allows for a more restful sleep while camping in bug-infested areas.
 This small investment can make a big difference in ensuring your comfort and safety throughout your outdoor journey.
+It is recommended to use mosquito repellent with liners for better protection.

 5. Can be used on its own